Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 For more information and samples see [here][analyze_prebuilt_document].

 ### Use the Prebuilt Read Model
-Analyze textual elements, such as page words and lines, styles, and text language information from documents using the prebuilt read model.
+Analyze textual elements, such as page words and lines, styles, paragraphs, and text language information from documents using the prebuilt read model.

 ```C# Snippet:FormRecognizerAnalyzePrebuiltReadFromUriAsync
 Uri fileUri = new Uri("<fileUri>");